thomd/on-io/objects.io.md

 Create new objects by **cloning** existing ones.
 The existing object is then called a **prototype**:

     Product := Object clone
     Product type                                                     // (1) Product
     Product proto type                                               // (2) Object

-`Object` is the root-level object.

-If we send a `clone` message to this object, the message invoces the clone method of the Object slot `clone`.
-This method returns a new object which we can assign to `Product`.
+If we send a `clone` message to `Object`, the message invokes the clone method that returns a new object which we can assign to `Product`.

 ### Slots

-Objects have a collection of **slots** (a slot is basically a hash).
+Objects have a collection of slots.
 Each slot is referred to with a key.
+A slot can either have a _value_ or a _method_.

 Use `:=` to assign a value (or an object) to a slot.
 Get the value from a slot by sending the slots name as a message to the object:

     Product description := "something you can buy" Product description                                              // (3) something you can buy

 Get a list of all slot names of `Product` by sending the `slotNames` method to the object:

     Product slotNames                                                // (4) list(type, description)

 Every object has a slot called `type`, which gives the kind of object you are dealing with.